 - PRODUCTHEAD: Better teams need better leaders

-- Q&A: What lessons from antiquity would you apply to product management?
+- What lessons from antiquity would you apply to product management?

 - PRODUCTHEAD: There are only 5 product strategies

 - PRODUCTHEAD: Being able to see the chessboard

 - What’s the difference between a product manager and a business analyst?